OEHC/praqma.com/_posts/2016-11-22-vmware-api-scripting.md

 ## Results and limitations

-I was able to install and start ESXi in VirtualBox and so I could access the web client, the MOB, and create a VM.
+I was able to install and start ESXi in VirtualBox and so I could access the web client and the MOB.
 But since it did not recognize hardware virtualization, I could not power on a 64-bit VM inside ESXi.
 That's OK.
 I could still test my scripts by creating and powering on a 32-bit Alpine Linux VM inside ESXi.